vishnu-prasad007/anonymization-tool/README.md

 ### Anonymization
 Once the entities are extracted, they are anonymized by replacing them with randomly generated data of the same entity type.
 For example, if a CAR_PLATE is extracted from the original text, a randomly generated CAR_PLATE number is used to anonymize the sensitive information

+Also, preserving the semantics during anonymization is crucial to ensure that the anonymized information remains useful for further processing.
+To achieve this, each extracted entity is tagged with a identifier (ID).
+This ensures that although the actual content is anonymized, its semantic context remains intact

 ## Evaluation
 To measure the effectiveness of the anonymization process, the tool employs recall as the evaluation metric.
 A recall of 1 indicates successful anonymization, while a value less than 1 suggests that some sensitive PIDs may still be present in the anonymized text